 - Remuneration Committee (normally meets twice each year)

 - Staff Committee (normally meets four times each year)

 - Ordinances and Regulations Committee (joint committee of the Court and the Senate) (normally meets three to four times each year)

 - Endowment Committee (reports to the Finance Committee) (normally meets twice each year)

-Learn more about those committees including their Terms of Reference.
+Learn more about Court and Court committees including their Terms of Reference.